‘Vikings’ Season 6 Return Date

 SPOILER ALERT: This article discusses Episode 10 (titled “The Best Laid Plans”) of History Channel’s Vikings Season 6.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

-As the dust settles on the midseason finale of Vikings, which saw the death of a major character, viewers are already looking forward to finding out what will happen in the second half of the season which will showcase the final ten episodes.
+As the dust settles on the midseason finale of Vikings, which saw the death of a major character, viewers are already looking forward to finding out what will happen in the second half of the season which will showcase the final 10 episodes.

 As the Daily Express points out, there was some uncertainty as to whether this was the final episode ever of Vikings.
 However, this is not the case.
 The hit historical drama series premiered with shorter seasons.
 The first season had only nine episodes with Seasons 2 and 3 having ten apiece.
 However, after that, History Channel started producing longer 20-episode seasons with a midseason break after Episode 10.
 This has led to some confusion, though, as both the first and second half of each season premieres late in November or early in December, making it appear like a new season each time.